 Building Better Sentences: A Quick and Dirty and Pretty Much Grammar-Free Guide to More Effective Writing

 Best-selling and critically acclaimed American novelist Don DeLillo has written: “This is what I mean when I call myself a writer.
 I construct sentences.”
 And Pulitzer Prize winner Michael Cunningham has written: “I’m still hoping to write a great sentence.
 If I do, I’ll let you know.”
-I think I know what both writers are trying to get at with their stark focus on the sentence, and I think I can show how attention to a very few ideas can help anyone write better sentences.
-So, this is a talk about all the important ways sentences get longer–and shorter.
-Whatever we can learn about how they work, what they do, how we can think and talk about them in ways that will help both our own writing and our understanding of the writing of others.
-Our concern will be with stretching our sense of options–all the things a sentence can be and/or do—not a trudge toward grammatical correctness and avoidance of errors, but a dance with language, a celebration of the gift of style.
+I will show how attention to a very few ideas can help anyone write better sentences.
+This is a talk about all the important ways sentences get longer—and shorter.
+We will learn about how they work, what they do and how we can think and talk about them in ways that will help both our own writing and our reading.
+Our concern will be with stretching our sense of options—all the things a sentence can be and/or do—not a trudge toward grammatical correctness and avoidance of errors, but a dance with language, a celebration of the gift of style.